Skip to content

 Deploying Trellis to DigitalOcean

-DigitalOcean is a cloud infrastructure provider that offers virtual servers called droplets starting at $5/month that can handle most normal WordPress sites when provisioned with Trellis.
+DigitalOcean is a cloud infrastructure provider that offers virtual servers (droplets) that can handle most normal WordPress sites when provisioned with Trellis.

-To provision a server, Trellis requires a server running a bare/stock version of the latest Ubuntu LTS release.
+To provision a server, Trellis requires a server running a bare/stock version of Ubuntu 24.04 LTS.

 ℹ️ If you signup for DigitalOcean through the Roots referral link you will receive a free $200 in credit for 2 months, and you help cover the costs of our hosting.

-Trellis CLI comes with a trellis droplet create command to automatically create a DigitalOcean droplet for a specified environment:
+Trellis CLI comes with a trellis server create command to automatically create and provision a server for a specified environment:

 This command requires a DigitalOcean personal access token.